Ram Pal Verma: Political career

 Ram Pal Verma was first elected to Uttar Pradesh Legislative Assembly in 1985 as an independent candidate.
 In 1988, he was re-elected to Uttar Pradesh Legislative Assembly on a Congress party ticket.
 He again became MLA in 1996.

 Verma, on Bahujan Samaj Party ticket won the by-election in 2004.
 In 2007, he once again was elected to the Uttar Pradesh Legislative Assembly and was inducted as Minister of State with independent charge in the government.

 Ram Pal Verma was elected from Balamau constituency in 2017 and 2022 on Bhartiya Janta Party ticket.
 In 2017, he defeated Neelu Satyarthi of BSP by a margin of 22888 votes.

 In 2022, he defeated Rambali Verma by a margin of more than 26 thousand votes.
-Verma was inducted as a member of the panel of pro term Speaker of Uttar Pradesh assembly in the presence of chief minister Yogi Adityanath.
+Verma was inducted as a member of the panel of pro tem Speaker of Uttar Pradesh assembly in the presence of chief minister Yogi Adityanath.